Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Analysis of local and global interference

-Price elasticities have long been a topic in econometrics \citep{houthakker1969income,chetty2009sufficient,castillo2025benefits}.
-Its estimation could be done via instrumental variables \citep{angrist1996identification,berry2021foundations}.
-Here for conciseness, we take the same approach in \cite{munro2021treatment}, where we create our own instrumental variables via augmenting the experimental design with individualized price perturbations.
-The construction is formally presented in Condition~\ref{assump: augmented trial}.
+Price elasticities have long been a central topic in econometrics \citep{houthakker1969income,chetty2009sufficient}.
+They can be estimated using instrumental variables \citep{angrist1996identification,berry2021foundations}.
+For conciseness, we follow the approach of \citet{munro2021treatment}, in which the experimenter creates instrumental variables by augmenting the experimental design with individualized price perturbations.
+The construction is stated formally in Condition~\ref{assump: augmented trial}.